Jeseeq/terrafarm-demo/NOTES/ROADMAP.md

 ### Interface

-Improve the user experience.
+Low-priority additions and improvements to the user experience.

 #### Research Groups
 - [ ] reading lists

 #### New Resource Page
 - [ ] predictive text field for naming resource

+#### About Page
-- [ ] category field
+- [ ] crowdfunding link